Stock Market Trading Hours: What Time Is the Stock Market Open Today?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Expanding regular trading hours requires regulatory approval as well as "alignment with critical industry infrastructure providers."
+Expanding regular trading hours requires regulatory approval, as well as "alignment with critical industry infrastructure providers."
 Nasdaq expects to complete those processes in the second half of 2026.

 Regular trading hours for the U.S. bond market are 8 am to 5 pm.
 The bond market observes 10 stock market holidays plus two more, Columbus Day and Veterans Day.

-There are also several early closure days, such as the day after Thanksgiving (Black Friday), which typically fall on either side of other holidays.
-On these days the U.S. stock market usually closes at 1 pm, the bond market at 2 pm.
+There are also several early-closure days, such as the day after Thanksgiving (Black Friday), which typically fall on either side of other holidays.
+On these days, the U.S. stock market usually closes at 1 pm, the bond market at 2 pm.

 What are pre-market, after-hours and overnight trading?

-Trading also happens outside of these regular stock market trading hours.
-On days with a regular session, for instance, there are "pre-market" and "after-hours" trading sessions.
-Some brokerages are now offering "overnight" trading too.
+Trading also happens outside these regular stock market trading hours.
+On days with a regular session, for instance, there are premarket and after-hours trading sessions.
+Some brokerages offer overnight trading, too.

-Pre-market trading happens before the market opens.
-Hours may vary among brokerage firms, but pre-market trading can begin as early as 4 am and run until the opening bell rings at 9:30 am.
+Premarket trading happens before the market opens.
+Hours might vary among brokerage firms, but premarket trading can begin as early as 4 am and run until the opening bell rings at 9:30 am.

-After-hours trading starts when the closing bell rings and typically runs from 4 pm to 8 pm.
+After-hours trading starts when the closing bell rings and typically runs from 4 to 8 pm.

-Pre-market and after-hours trading are performed on "electronic communications networks," or ECNs, and directly pair buyers and sellers rather than using a middleman.
+Premarket and after-hours trading are performed on "electronic communications networks," or ECNs, and directly pair buyers and sellers rather than using a middleman.
 This kind of trading used to be available only to large institutional investors.

-Online brokers and trading platforms such as Fidelity and Charles Schwab facilitate it for individual investors too.
+Online brokers and trading platforms such as Fidelity and Charles Schwab facilitate it for individual investors, too.

-Overnight trading is the latest response by online platforms to ever-increasing demand, with some brokerages offering investors the opportunity to trade 24 hours a day.
+Overnight trading is the latest response by online platforms to ever-increasing demand, with some brokerages offering investors the opportunity to trade 24 hours.

 Interactive Brokers supports trading of U.S. stocks and ETFs from 8 pm to 3:50 am, with the first session beginning on Sunday at 8 pm and the last session ending on Friday at 3:50 am.
 Robinhood Markets clients can trade select stocks and ETFs 24 hours a day, five days a week, from Sunday at 8 pm through Friday at 8 pm.

-Charles Schwab has expanded its 24-hour trading platform to include all stocks listed on major U.S. indexes as well as hundreds of ETFs.
-Webull recently opened its 24-hour platform to U.S. users, and Firstrade plans to launch its overnight trading system in 2025.
+Charles Schwab has expanded its 24-hour trading platform to include all stocks listed on major U.S. indexes, as well as hundreds of ETFs.
+Webull recently opened its 24-hour platform to U.S. users, and Firstrade launched its overnight trading system in April.

-In October, the New York Stock Exchange announced a plan to allow trading on its all-electronic exchange 22 hours a day.
+In October 2024, the New York Stock Exchange announced a plan to allow trading on its all-electronic exchange 22 hours a day.
 Pending regulatory approval, extended trading on the NYSE's Arca platform would take place from 1:30 am to 11:30 pm.
+The NYSE expects to start 22-hour trading by late 2026.

-Many brokers limit the types of transactions that can occur in pre-market, after-hours and overnight trading, so you'll want to check with your individual broker to see what they support.
+Many brokers limit the types of transactions that can occur in premarket, after-hours and overnight trading, so you'll want to check with your individual broker to see what they support.

-Should I buy and sell stocks in pre-market, after-hours and overnight trading?
+Should I buy and sell stocks in premarket, after-hours and overnight trading?

-Just because you can trade outside of regular stock market trading hours doesn't necessarily mean you should.
+Just because you can trade outside regular stock market trading hours doesn't necessarily mean you should.

-You must be aware of the risks associated with extended trading, including the fact that volume tends to be lower in pre-market and after-hours trading.
+You must be aware of the risks associated with extended trading, including the fact that volume tends to be lower in premarket and after-hours trading.

 "Besides low volume, there is also limited liquidity during extended hours, which can lead to increased volatility, larger spreads, and greater price uncertainty," Toronto-Dominion Bank explains in a post.